peaceinside.me

 Solstice is the time when the sun reaches its maximum or minimum declination.
 Two solstices occur annually – summer solstice and winter solstice, marking the longest and shortest days of the year.

-This year, the summer solstice is on June 21, 10:57 a.m.
-EDT.
+The summer solstice occurs in June when the Sun is farthest north in the Northern Hemisphere.
+The solstice occurs in June but the day may shift between June 20 and June 22.
 This is the day with the longest period of daylight for those living north of the Equator.
 The summer solstice marks the beginning of brighter summer evenings.
 In other words, the summer solstice is the official start of summer.

 The Spiritual Meaning Of Summer Solstice